pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

     :width: 30%
     :class: right-image

-We've learned how to call functions to draw shapes like circles, but what if we could expand that?
+We've learned how to import a library and call functions.
-What if we could create our own instructions for drawing trees, houses, spaceships, and rainbows?
+The next step is to make our code more flexible.
-What if our program could look like:
+What if we could take that drawing code we wrote and put it into our own functions?
+Then we could just call a function anytime we wanted a tree, house, or rainbow.
+Our code could look like this:

 .. code-block:: python